longturn/freeciv21/docs/Playing/index.rst

+..
+SPDX-License-Identifier: GPL-3.0-or-later
+..
+SPDX-FileCopyrightText: Freeciv21 and Freeciv Contributors

 Playing
 =======

 The Playing category is an area for documentation editors to provide tips and tricks on ways to play Freeciv21 and any of the varying rulesets that the Longturn.net community likes to play.

 .. toctree::